Indian Culture, Apologies and Blame

 PS.
 I am sorry if this post offends anyone, I take full responsibility for it.

-32 thoughts on “Indian Culture, Apologies and Blame
+32 responses to “Indian Culture, Apologies and Blame”

 Late to the party, but I really appreciate your post.
 There’s been a few times that I’ve been working on projects with Indian coworkers or clients (both men and women), and they’ve outed me as a blocker or why things haven’t been moving along when in reality I’ve been waiting on them for things.
 This past time this person was on PTO, so I don’t blame her for not getting back to me, but as soon as she got back, she blamed me to the team.
 Just with the amount of times this has happened I was nervous about just being racist, but I stumbled upon your article when googling to see if this was a culture thing.
 Also want to clarify that I definitely grew up having a blame issue, and it’s been something that I’ve been learning to stop doing even into adulthood.
 I’m not perfect either.